Cogmob/docker-dev/README.md

 # UNIX SETUP #

-A collection of useful steps for starting a new unix repo
+A collection of useful steps for starting a new unix install

 ```bash
 cd ~